Subscribe

 Let’s dive right in!

 1. The type of software you’re eyeing to build.
-Artificial intelligence is an umbrella term that refers to any device or application that makes decisions based on the information it consumes, thus mimicking human intelligence.
+Artificial intelligence is an umbrella term that refers to any device or application that makes decisions based on the information it consumes, mimicking human intelligence.
 Voice assistants that understand questions uttered in natural language, security cameras that recognize people in live video footage, and expert systems that spot cancerous tumors in CT scans can all be described as artificial intelligence.
-However, their complexity, performance requirements, and, subsequently, costs vary greatly.
+However, their complexity, performance requirements, and, subsequently, implementation costs vary greatly.

 5. The complexity of an AI solution you’re working on.
 Artificial intelligence is the brain of a technology system that pushes data in and out of your business app and presents insights to users, including those who don’t have a technical background.
 When discussing the cost of artificial intelligence, we should consider the cost of developing actual software.
 This includes a cloud-based back end, ETL/streaming tools, APIs for internal and external application integration, and some type of user interface, such as a cloud dashboard, mobile app, or voice assistant.